Part 1: Acknowledgements

 The copyright holder for Greenwood’s works is stated to be Nicholas Evans of 6 Norwich House, Cordelia Street, London, E14 6AT UK, on the WATCH database of copyright holders hosted jointly by the University of Reading and the University of Texas Austin – see https://www.reading.ac.uk/library/about-us/projects/lib-watch.aspx and https://norman.hrc.utexas.edu/watch/record_detail.cfm?contactid=2439&IndivID=&ArtistID=7343

 In their correspondence with me, Random House Publishers (who publish the Vintage edition of Love on the Dole) have also named Nicholas Evans as the current copyright holder.
 However, my correspondence to the address given has been returned marked ‘unknown at this address’, and I have been unable so far to trace Nicholas Evans by advertising over a number of weeks in The Times and Times Literary Supplement in 2016.
-I believe Nicholas Evans to be Greenwood’s nephew; if he sees this, or if anyone has any further information about him, I would be very glad to hear from him or them.
+I believe Nicholas Evans to be or to have been Greenwood’s nephew; if he sees this, or if anyone has any further information about him, I would be very glad to hear from him or them.
 In the meantime, I will continue to use short quotations from Greenwood’s published works for purposes of criticism and review and practise fair dealing.

 - Best wishes, Chris Hopkins.